Everything You Need To Know How To Avoid Costly Recruitment Mistakes

 Don’t forget that, as well as helping you, a brilliant job description helps candidates too.
 The chances are, job-seekers won’t only be applying for your post so make sure your job description helps you stand apart from your competitors and portrays you as an employer of choice!

 Marketing isn’t just about selling your services.
-When it comes to finding the perfect candidates for your business, marketing matters!
-Here are some things to think about when you’re advertising a role:
+Marketing also marketing matters when it comes to finding the perfect candidates for your business!
+Here are some questions to think about when you’re advertising a role:

 • Do your adverts match your brand and culture?